Rishabhraghwendra18/liq-cli/docs/CLI.md

 ## Command spec

--- TODO: can we push the 'usage' output into the document?
+-- TODO: can we push the 'help' output into the document?

 ### Global commands